kevinstubbs/EasyIAPs/README.md

 Always check whether the error is nil or not, if it is not nil you can get a proper explanation for it by calling the error description.
 Please take a look at all errors from the table below.

 Also you don't have to worry about putting a loader.
 EasyIAP takes care of it.
+Please input your favorite color in the function call for the loader color.

 #Errors